vkoestline/consumer_track_test/README.md

 > `Default output format [None]: `

-# Download/Install

-If you have already cloned the repository, you can skip this step.
-If you manually installed the prerequisites, you can now clone the repository:

-> `git clone https://github.com/vkoestline/consumer_track_test.git consumer_track_test`

-> `cd consumer_track_test`

 # Execute/Build Infrastructure

+After you have installed the necessary tools, you can now launch the infrastructure.

 To create the full nginx infrastructure, run the init function in the directory where the .tf files are located: